Cecil Healy: Swimming career

-In 1912, Healy came third in the 110 yd, 220 yd and 880 yd events at the Australasian titles to qualify for the Australasian team at the 1912 Summer Olympics.
+In 1912, Healy came third in the 110 yd, 220 yd, and 880 yd events at the Australasian titles to qualify for the Australasian team at the 1912 Summer Olympics.
 (At the time, Australia sent a combined team with New Zealand.)

 In Stockholm, Healy entered the 100 m event with fellow Australian Bill Longworth and American Duke Kahanamoku.
 All three qualified for the semi-final, with Kahanamoku clearly the quickest.
-Healy and Longworth then qualified from the first semifinal, but the three Americans, who were scheduled to qualify in the second semi-final did not, due to an error by their team management.
+Healy and Longworth then qualified from the first semifinal, but the three Americans, who were scheduled to qualify in the second semi-final, did not due to an error by their team management.
 However, Healy intervened and assisted in an appeal to allow the Americans to swim another special race in order to qualify for the final.
-Despite protestation from other delegations, the Americans were allowed a separate race, with Kahanamoku qualifying for the final.
+Despite protestations from other delegations, the Americans were allowed a separate race, with Kahanamoku qualifying for the final.
 In the final, Kahanamoku won easily, by 1.2s, over a bodylength, with Healy in second place.
 Healy's sportsmanship effectively cost him the gold medal.

-In the 400 m freestyle, Healy set a world record in his heat, but this was improved in the semifinals by George Hodgson of Canada and Hardwick, by over ten seconds.
+In the 400 m freestyle, Healy set a world record in his heat, but this was improved in the semifinals by George Hodgson of Canada and Hardwick by over ten seconds.
 Healy finished fourth in the final.
 In the 4 × 200 m freestyle, he combined with Hardwick, Leslie Boardman and Malcolm Champion to hold off the Kahanamoku-led Americans.
 After the Games, Healy toured Europe, where he lowered Beaurepaire's 220 yd world record by more than three seconds in Scotland, before retiring and returning to Australia.

-Healy encouraged the practice of swimming daily for exercise, and was active in lifesaving at Manly beach, winning the Royal Humane Society silver medal for saving numerous surfers.
+Healy encouraged the practice of swimming daily for exercise and was active in lifesaving at Manly beach, winning the Royal Humane Society silver medal for saving numerous surfers.